 It is the responsibility of the parent/guardian to ensure that their child behaves appropriately and demonstrates respect for all school staff, especially teachers, at all times.
-Repeated acts of disrespect and willful defiance will result in suspension from the regular learning environment.
-In turn, the Academy will do its part and to assist students with learning from their mistakes in order to maintain a healthy culture and climate conducive to achieving positive learning outcomes.
+Repeated acts of disrespect and willful defiance will result in suspension from

 It is the responsibility of school personnel to be aware of the specifics of the Code of Student Conduct and to apply them appropriately.
 It is the responsibility of the school to convey information regarding individual school policies and procedures to students and parents/guardians via a school planner or through other appropriate means.